sotosoc/bible_ventilated/README.md

 I don't presently believe there is one correct way to ventilate a given passage.
 If I ventilate a passage twice, I will find that I do it differently each time.

-As I read a passage which I have ventilated,
+As I read a ventilated passage,
-I often want the passage ventilated differently (and make the changes) because I think doing it differently will help me.
+I often make changes to the ventilation because I think it can expose the text to my mind more effectively.

 Maybe,
 as I go through this process,